-Description of the geographic areas of the entitlement (including areas of low-income and minority concentration) where assistance will be directed
+Description of the geographic areas of the entitlement (including areas of low-income and minority concentration) where assistance will be directed.

-HUD-funded activities are limited to the City's low-and moderate-income areas or residents.
+HUD-funded activities are limited to the City's low-and moderate-income areas, which encompass most the City's residential areas.
 Areas of the City outside of the CDBG low-and moderate-income areas will benefit from activities that are limited-clientele in nature, i.e., a person/household can benefit from a federally assisted program provided they meet the program's eligibility criteria.
 Eligibility is typically established by household income and household size.